Top-5-tips-to-score-band-8-in-IELTS-speaking

 #1 – Talk sensibly

-It’s a huge misconception that one will score big if complex words, idioms, and synonyms are used in the speech.
-However, in reality, it’s the speaker’s sense that matters the most.
-If you’re using sentences or words that are not making any sense or aren’t perfectly fitted in the given context, there is no chance that you’ll score decent in the exam.
+It’s a massive misconception that one will score big if complex words, idioms, and synonyms are used in the speech.
+However, in reality, the speaker senses what matters the most.
+If you’re using sentences or words that do not make sense or perfectly fit the given context, there is no chance you’ll score decent in the exam.

 You can score big with simple sentences if you’re using them rightly and making an impact with your speech.
 So, instead of mugging up complex words or sentences, work on making sense.
 Clarity is also another crucial aspect to keep in your mind.
 Words and sentences that you’ll use in your speech should be understandable.